AnimeThemes/animethemes-api-docs/docs/animesynonym/README.md

 ---
-title: Synonym
+title: AnimeSynonym
 ---

-# Synonym
+# AnimeSynonym

 ---

-A synonym API resource represents an alternate title or common abbreviation for an anime.
+An AnimeSynonym API resource represents an alternate title or common abbreviation for an anime.

-For example, the anime Bakemonogatari has the synonym "Ghostory".
+For example, the anime Bakemonogatari has the AnimeSynonym "Ghostory".

 ### Fields